 This can lead to respiratory depression and consequently death if emergency medical attention is not received.

 5. Increased Depression

 Alcohol and Zoloft, when taken together, affect the central nervous system.
 They both interact with the brain thereby causing exaggerated responses from the nervous system and further intensify symptoms of depression.

 Alcohol aggravates the inability to sleep well at night leading to insomnia.
 Initially, alcohol may cause heavy feelings of drowsiness.
 However, with time the sleep cycle starts to get interrupted to the point of insomnia.

 The sedative effect of Zoloft is further aggravated with the introduction of alcohol to the body.
 This may lead to decreased motor skills, impaired judgment, and coordination.

-It may also affect a person’ ability to perform tasks which require focus and attention such as driving and operating machinery.
+It may also affect a person’s ability to perform tasks that require focus and attention like driving and operating machinery.
 There are also greater chances for increased mood fluctuations which may result in extreme moodiness.

-Alcohol has the potential to increase the manifestations of depression when taken by people suffering from depression.
-Some of these manifestations include;
+Alcohol has the potential to increase the symptoms of depression when taken by people suffering from depression.
+Some of these symptoms include:

 - Increased Anxiety